nkukit/howtopaper/README.md

 ## Wording
 - Use phrases like "this research aims to..." cautiously.
 Either you do something or you do not.
 - Use "that" without preceeding comma if the following information is essential for understanding the sentence.
-Use ",which" in case the following information is nonessential.
+Use ", which" in case the following information is nonessential.
 - Always use "because" instead of "since" to avoid ambiguity
 - Refrain from writing phrases like "we test this".
 Be more specific: "we test this relationship."